 Program delivery and updated standards

-The maximum enrolment for this program is 48 students.
+The maximum enrolment for this program is 48 students per intake.
 This limited class size ensures operational safety during training exercises and provides an effective learning environment with an emphasis on maximizing hands-on training opportunities.

 An updated fitness training model has been developed to better prepare students for the firefighting recruitment process.
 It is based on models used by first responders, military and professional athletes and includes real-world, physical tasks encountered daily in the life of a firefighter.